 Live video for event marketing has gone from a tactic to a way of life.
-In 2015, 374M people watched video content on Livestream.
-We have the technology to share live video with anyone at anytime.
+We have the technology to share live video with anyone, at any time.
 But we’re also living in a time of unprecedented access to content.
 For brands to cut through the noise – be it through events or video content – the quality must be superb.

 Audiences Expect Live Content

-By 2019 there will be over 28M cord cutters – homes without paid TV services – in the United States alone.
+Cord-cutting consumers – homes without paid TV services – will continue to balloon, reaching over 15.5 million by 2024.
 As audiences become more accustomed to watching video content from a mobile device or computer, they will expect the televised awards shows, concerts, and sports events that have cultural significance in their life to be available live and on-demand as well.
-They’ll even expect their corporate all-hands meetings, training sessions, and education to be streamed live online.
+They’ll even expect their corporate all-hands meetings, training sessions, and education to be live streamed online.

 Through live video, consumers can connect with brands in a more authentic, immediate, and spontaneous way.
 Brands and organizations of all sizes want to reach customers and employees around the world, face-to-face, in real time to share their most exciting moments.